bluzbrothers/StayHealthy.MonitorMe-Kata2024/EventStorming/EventStorming.md

 <img src="images/7.1.png" />

 Transitioning from business contexts to component naming, it was realized that the term "Monitor" wasn't a suitable technical name for the responsibilities of this component.
-After careful consideration, we decided on a more fitting name: "Stramer."
+After careful consideration, we decided on a more fitting name: "Streamer."
 This decision was formalized in [ADR-007](/ADR/ADR-007-component-naming.md) , determining it as a more accurate name.
 To provide a clearer understanding of each component's business significance, the prefix "Vital Sign" was added.
 Consequently, the final set of components comprises:
  - Vital Sign Recorder,
  - Vital Sign Analyzer,
- - Vital Sign Stramer,
+ - Vital Sign Streamer,
  - Vital Sign Alert.

 <img src="images/components.png" />